Tiendil/tiendil-org-content/content/posts/2024-02-23-making-a-fictional-universe-quantity-survey-cleaning/en.md

 ---
-title = "Cleaning the results of the strategy players survey" tags = [ "practice", "development", "gamedev", "game-designe", "open-source", "world-builders"] published_at = "2024-02-23T12:00:00+00:00" description = "Cleaning the results of the survey about strategy games.
+title = "Cleaning up the results of the strategy players survey" tags = [ "practice", "development", "gamedev", "game-designe", "open-source", "world-builders"] published_at = "2024-02-23T12:00:00+00:00" description = "Cleaning up the results of the survey about strategy games.
 Describing the methodology of data collection and processing.
 Publishing cleaned data." seo_image = "./images/cover.png"
 ---